British Record (Rod Caught) Fish Committee: 2017 Captain Jack

-In November 2017, Carpfeed reported that the carp record claim for "Captain Jack" had been rejected on the basis that the scales were measuring inaccurately, that in fact after testing of the scales by a neutral party, they were found to be weighing eight ounces more than they should.
+In November 2017, Carpfeed reported that the carp record claim for "Captain Jack" had been rejected on the basis that the scales were measuring inaccurately; in fact after testing of the scales by a neutral party, they were found to be weighing eight ounces more than they should.
 The record claim of 68lb 8oz was reduced to 68lb, one ounce below the current record.

 2017 Big Plated

 In November 2017, Carpfeed reported that an 83lb 4oz Mirror carp named "Big Plated" had been landed by an anonymous angler from the Carp Lake at the Wingham syndicate in Kent.
 Due to the condition of the fish the record was not claimed (see rule 11 below) and the fish was returned.